sparkfun/SparkFun_RTK_mosaic-X5/docs/software_overview.md

 	Once installed, the driver emulates two virtual serial ports, which can be accessed as standard `COM` ports to the receiver.

 	??? tip "Terminal Emulators"
 		Most [terminal emulation programs](https://learn.sparkfun.com/tutorials/112) will not make a distinction between virtual or native COM ports.
-However, for virtual serial ports, the port settings *(i.e. baudrate, etc.)* are not relevant and the default configuration be used in the terminal emulation program.
-However, for the physical/native `COM` ports will have the following default setting:
+However, for virtual serial ports, the port settings *(i.e. baud rate, etc.)* are not relevant and the default configuration is used in the terminal emulation program.
+However, the physical/native `COM` ports will have the following default setting:

 		* Baudrate: 115200bps
 		* Data Bits: 8